Daydream Believer: Background

 According to Fred Bronson's mid-1980s book The Billboard Book of Number One Hits, the recording was scheduled to be the B-side of the Barry Mann/Cynthia Weil song "Love Is Only Sleeping" (from Pisces, Aquarius, Capricorn & Jones Ltd.), featuring lead vocals by Michael Nesmith.
 However, a week before release, it was discovered that the European single masters for "Love Is Only Sleeping" were not ready, but the masters for "Daydream Believer" were.
-A last-minute switch meant that "Daydream Believer" now became the A-side and "Goin' Down," a song written by all four Monkees with Diane Hildebrand in the style of Mose Allison, became the flip side.
-Nesmith would not be given a lead vocal on a Monkees single A-side until 1969's "Listen to the Band."
+A last-minute switch meant that "Daydream Believer" now became the A-side and "Goin' Down", a song written by all four Monkees with Diane Hildebrand in the style of Mose Allison, became the flip side.
+Nesmith would not be given a lead vocal on a Monkees single A-side until 1969's "Listen to the Band".
 Allegedly, Colgems Records did not like Nesmith's voice, preferring the voices of both Dolenz and Jones, and was further aggrieved when Nesmith insisted on the inclusion of at least two of his songs per album.
-Previously, Nesmith's lead vocal version of "The Girl I Knew Somewhere" was replaced with Dolenz on lead vocals for the B-side of the single "A Little Bit Me, a Little Bit You".
+Previously, Nesmith's lead vocal version of "The Girl I Knew Somewhere" had been replaced with Dolenz on lead vocals for the B-side of the single "A Little Bit Me, a Little Bit You".

-Billboard described the single as a "well written easy beat rhythm ballad" with a "clever opening."
+Billboard described the single as a "well written easy beat rhythm ballad" with a "clever opening".
 Cash Box said that it has "fascinating arrangements that develop from a simple piano opening to a compelling ... ensemble and the hypnotic repetition of a very catchy refrain."
-Record World said "it has a magnetic melody and lyrics."
+Record World said "it has a magnetic melody and lyrics".
 According to Variety, the song's lyrics focus on the endgame of a comfy but increasingly distant relationship, with the narrator "caught in mid-gaze before the bathroom mirror, reflecting on the quiet dissolution of his materialistic marriage – a union between 'a daydream believer and a homecoming queen,' now curdled, driven more by money than by romance."